oculus-samples/Unity-AssetStreaming/README.md

 # Conversion to use Addressables
 We detailed how we converted the original Asset Streaming project to use Unity Addressables system [here](./ConversionToAddressables.md).

-# Quest Store App
+# Horizon Store App
-You can find the build version on the [Quest Store](https://www.meta.com/en-gb/experiences/oculus-asset-streaming-for-unity/7325963400811201/)
+You can find the build version on the [Horizon Store](https://www.meta.com/en-gb/experiences/oculus-asset-streaming-for-unity/7325963400811201/)